moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 ## Introduction {: #introduction }

 Any appchain deployed through Tanssi is sovereign and free to define the governance model that best fits its use case.
-The appchain governor has superpowers over the chain administration, meaning privileged functions, such as updating the runtime, fall within their reach.
+The appchain governor has superpowers over the chain administration.
+Consequently, they can call privileged functions, such as updating the runtime and managing native token-related operations, among other actions.

 There are some actions related to the native token management that are available to the appchain governor on the Tanssi dApp: